MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 ### Percona Operator for MongoDB

-The Percona Operator for MongoDB is an open-source tool developed by [Percona](https://www.percona.com/).
+The Percona Operator for MongoDB is an open-source tool that [Percona](https://www.percona.com/) developed.
 It automates the deployment, management, and scaling of MongoDB clusters within Kubernetes environments.
 It simplifies operations by handling tasks such as provisioning, scaling, backup, and recovery.
 Its handling of all those tasks helps ensure high availability and performance of MongoDB clusters.

 The operator uses Kubernetes custom resource definitions (CRDs) to manage MongoDB configurations declaratively and to handle failovers, monitoring, and alerts.
 The result is reduced administrative overhead and consistent management practices.
 The Percona Operator enhances the efficiency and reliability of MongoDB deployments, particularly in cloud-native applications.
-It's well suited for development, testing, and production scenarios.
+It's ideal for development, testing, and production scenarios.

 :::image source="../aks/media/mongodb-overview/mongodb-shared-cluster.png" alt-text="Diagram that shows how the Percona Operator relates to a MongoDB cluster." lightbox="../aks/media/mongodb-overview/mongodb-shared-cluster.png":::